Air Fryer Chicken Karaage is a delightful Japanese dish that combines tender and crispy bite-sized pieces of marinated chicken.

 • Optional Seasonings: You can customize the flavor with additional optional seasonings like paprika, cayenne pepper, or sesame seeds.

-Here is a brief overview of the step-by-step directions for making Air Fryer Chicken Karaage in your air fyrer; the full directions are below in the printable recipe card at the bottom of the post.
+Here is a brief overview of the step-by-step directions for making Air Fryer Chicken Karaage in your air fryer; the full directions are below in the printable recipe card at the bottom of the post.

 Air Fryer Chicken Karaage (2)